lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 To illustrate this relationship, let me provide an evolutionary example.

 Say your startup just launched.
 It's the tiniest team: you're the only developer.
-Your product is a subscription service for some physical good.
+Your product is a subscription service for some physical goods.
 Customers come to your website, subscribe to your service, and you send them things once per month.